Scraping Nonograms to Build a Solver Using Machine Learning

 What and Why?

-Nonograms are logic puzzles that create an image when solved.
-Originally invented in the 1980's by two different people simultaneously, and became popular in the late 80s-90s.
-Now they're known by almost 30 different names, the most popular ones being nonograms, hanjie puzzles, picross puzzles, and griddlers.
+Nonograms are logic puzzles that create an image when solved and they are build from machine learning.
+Originally invented in the 1980's by two different people simultaneously.
+They became popular in the late 80s-90s.
+Now they're known by almost 30 different names; the most popular ones being nonograms, hanjie puzzles, picross puzzles, and griddlers.
 The clues on the side and top denote which squares should be empty or filled in.
 The numbers denote the black squares and each group of black squares must be separated by at least one empty space.
 Here's a really simple puzzle being solved step-by-step.

 Each move has a reason and nothing is a guess.
 My dad, after ordering a book of puzzles, thought they might be a good machine learning project.
 So this web scraping project is the first step of building a nonogram solver using machine learning.